The blood and circulation

 Platelets are really bits of much bigger cells called megakaryocytes.
 A normal platelet count is between 150,000 and 440,000 per cubic millimeter of blood.

 Platelets are very important in blood clotting.
 They clump together to form a plug to help stop bleeding.
-Then they release other chemicals to clot the blood and repair the blood vessel.
+They then release other chemicals to clot the blood and repair the blood vessel.

 All the different types of blood cells develop from one type of cell called a 'blood stem cell'.
 In adults, blood stem cells are normally found in the red bone marrow inside the bones.
 Blood cells are made in the bone marrow in the skull, ribs, sternum (breast bone), spine and pelvis.